 According to research done by CBInsights, 38% of startups fail because the owner ran out of cash or failed to raise new capital.
 And that was before the pandemic.
 So even if you are an established small business, it pays to know where you stand financially.

-That is why you need to start off on the right foot with your books in 2022.
+That is why you need to start off on the right foot with your books this year.
 But how do you begin?

 By Cleaning Up Your Books.

-Once you have reconciled 2021, you can tackle this giant – one bite at a time.
+Once you have reconciled the past year, you can tackle this giant – one bite at a time.

 Chart of Accounts

 List all items that you want to include in your financial statements.
 You can get granular with your categorization, separating different types of insurance or software expenses, for example.
-Or creating an account for spend on different marketing channels.
+Or create an account for spending on different marketing channels.

 This level of detail enables reporting that gives you a very clear picture of your finances.
 You can see if certain lines of business are making a profit or if a particular marketing channel is paying off.
 It also makes it easier to see if certain things are miscategorized.